 If you’d like to support us, there are many ways!

 - Volunteer to translate.
-RioOnWatch.org relies on volunteer translators around the world to translate articles from Portuguese to English and vice versa.
-If you are fluent in these two languages, please be in touch!
-We can use your help.
-Simply fill in our volunteer form here.
+RioOnWatch relies on volunteer translators between Portuguese and English.
+If you are fluent in these two languages and would like to volunteer, please reach out here.

 - Volunteer to report.
-If you’re fluent in Portuguese and English, have experience with urban development and are planning to spend at least 3 months in Rio, please consider joining us as an international observer “guest blogger,” blogging about Rio’s development for our site.
+If you’re fluent in Portuguese and English, have experience with urban development and are planning to spend at least 3 months in Rio, please consider joining us as an international observer, writing about Rio’s development from favela perspectives.
+If selected, we train and support you in this process.
 If you’d like to join us, declare your interest here.

 - Make a donation to Catalytic Communities.
 The support of individual donors is what makes it all happen.
 Please CLICK HERE for our donation page.

-- Follow us on Twitter and like our Facebook page.
-Engage in discussion, share posts on your Wall and comment on our articles.
+- Follow us on Twitter and Facebook.
+Engage in discussion, share posts on your wall and comment on our articles.

 - Spread the word!
-Share our articles on your Facebook Wall, Twitter feed, or just talk to your friends about the issues we report on.
-Help us get these ideas and knowledge into the mainstream!
+Share our articles on Facebook, Twitter, or just talk to friends about the issues we report on.
+Help us shift the narrative on Rio’s favelas!

 *Pseudonyms may be used on occasion.